dotnet/runtime/README.md

 Also see info about related [Microsoft .NET Core and ASP.NET Core Bug Bounty Program](https://www.microsoft.com/msrc/bounty-dot-net-core).

 ## Filing issues

-This repo should contain issues that are tied to the runtime, the class libraries and frameworks, the installation of the "muxer" (the `dotnet` binary) and installation of the .NET Core runtime and libraries.
+This repo should contain issues that are tied to the runtime, the class libraries and frameworks, the installation of the `dotnet` binary (sometimes known as the `muxer`) and installation of the .NET Core runtime and libraries.

 For other issues, please use the following repos:

-- For overall .NET Core SDK issues, file on [dotnet/toolset](https://github.com/dotnet/toolset) repo
+- For overall .NET Core SDK issues, file in the [dotnet/toolset](https://github.com/dotnet/toolset) repo
+- For ASP.NET issues, file in the [aspnet/aspnetcore](http://github.com/aspnet/aspnetcore) repo.

 ## Daily Builds